LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/make-this-an-incantation.md

 for the ones who understand

-or for the ones who want to.
+or for those who want to.

 &nbsp;